As the way we all do business changes in the weeks ahead, this is an ideal opportunity to adapt and enhance your digital presence.

 PushON’s SEO consultants have provided five handy steps to help readers to improve their organic search performance.

 1.Refresh Old Content

 Refreshing old content can pay dividends in several ways.
-Firstly, context.
+Firstly, the context.
 Life is changing for a vast number of people and issues you previously addressed – and the tone you used to address them – may no longer be appropriate.

-Start by checking your blogs and service pages for anything that might be insensitive and try to use more empathetic language where possible.
+Start by checking your blogs and service pages for anything that might be insensitive and try to use a more empathetic language where possible.